briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### `1`: Redis

 Redis is a key-value database that is used for application data caching and brokering tasks.
-Running redis servers as an ECS service is an alternative to using a managed ElastiCache instance per environment.
+Running redis as an ECS service is an alternative to using a managed ElastiCache instance per ad hoc environment.

 ### `1`: Service Discovery Service (CloudMap)

 In order for our backend application containers to communicate with the Redis ECS service, we need to set up a Service Discovery service for Redis.
-This will maintain an internal Route 53 record that points to the private IP of the Redis ECS service.
+This will maintain an internal Route 53 record that points to the private IP of the Fargate Task that runs the redis container.

 ### `1`: `terraform-remote-state`